Ready to Build Something That Lasts?

 So how do you actually prepare a mid-market company for an IPO or sale in a practical, disciplined way?

-There is no single checklist, but there is a clear sequence of priorities.
+There is no single checklist for how to create an exit strategy, but there is a clear sequence of priorities.

 Before you do anything else, you must be clear about your goals.